 Requirements for Optometrists: The Americans With Disabilities Act (ADA) requires a doctor’s office to provide auxiliary aids and services to patients who are deaf or hard of hearing.
 This may be as simple as using written materials, but may require contracting with a qualified interpreter for a particular patient.
-For specific information, call the federal government, 800-514-0301 (Department of Justice, ADA Matters), visit the DOJ website (this link is to ADA publications), call the Texas Department of Assistive and Rehabilitative Services, Office for Deaf and Hard of Hearing Services: 512-407-3250 (office can refer to an interpreter if required), or the Governor’s Committee on People with Disabilities: 512-463-5739.
+For specific information, call the federal government, 800-514-0301 (Department of Justice, ADA Matters), visit the DOJ website (this link is to ADA publications), call Texas Health & Human Services Commission, Office of Deaf and Hard of Hearing Services: 512-438-4880 (office can refer to an interpreter if required), or the Governor’s Committee on People with Disabilities: 512-463-5739.

 DEA Registration Number

 Applications: For instructions and requirements, please see Prescription Requirements.

 An optometrist is authorized to issue documents that would allow individuals (or persons on their behalf) with mobility problems caused by vision impairments to obtain disability placards or specialty license plates.
 A completed application along with a notarized statement or written prescription may be required.
 Please use this link for the application and instructions.
 For the text of the law, use this link: Senate Bill 1367.

 Obtaining Information: Members of the public can either telephone the Board office and ask whether an optometrist has had disciplinary action, or may use this website to find the information using the “Verify License” button.

 Controlled Substance Permit: The DPS no longer issues a permit (as of August 31, 2016).
 See Prescription Requirements.